TartexFumex/QR-code-generator/README.md

 ## Configuration

 The script reads settings from a configuration file (`configuration.conf`).
-Below is an example of the configuration file:

 ## Usage
 Install the required libraries: pillow, numpy and qrcode